IntersectMBO/cardano-node-tests/doc/stake_credential_history_tool.md

 ## Example of usage

-We will use a [local test cluster](https://github.com/input-output-hk/cardano-node-tests/blob/master/doc/running_local_cluster.md) to show the Stake Credential History Tool in action.
+We will use a [local test cluster](https://github.com/input-output-hk/cardano-node-tests/blob/master/doc/running_local_cluster.md) to show the stake credential history tool in action.

-Let's place a breakpoint...
+First, let's place a breakpoint

 ```python